Speed climbing: World champions

-The defending men's and women's speed climbing world champions are Matteo Zurloni of Italy and Desak Made Rita Kusuma Dewi of Indonesia, respectively; they won their respective speed events at the 2023 IFSC Climbing World Championships in Bern, Switzerland.
-Veddriq Leonardo of Indonesia and Natalia Kalucka of Poland were the overall men's and women's winners for the 2023 IFSC Climbing World Cup speed series.
+The defending men's and women's speed climbing world champions are Long Jianguo of China and Aleksandra Mirosław of Poland, respectively; they won their respective speed events at the 2025 IFSC Climbing World Championships in Seoul, South Korea.
+Kiromal Katibin of Indonesia and Emma Hunt of USA were the overall men's and women's winners for the 2025 IFSC Climbing World Cup speed series.

 World and Olympic records

 Since Qixin Zhong of China ran the 15-meter standardized wall in 6.26 seconds in 2011, the world record has been broken 20 times.
-The record has been broken thirteen times since 2021, most recently 4.64 seconds by Samuel Watson of USA in May 2025 at the World Cup event in Bali, Indonesia.
-That represents a drop of 25.9 percent since 2011.
+The record has been broken thirteen times since 2021, most recently 4.58 seconds by Zhao Yicheng of China in April 2026 at the Asian Beach Games in Sanya, China.
+That represents a drop of 26.8 percent since 2011.

 Similarly, the women's speed climbing record has been broken 20 times since 2013, nine times since 2021, dropping from 7.85 seconds to the 6.06 seconds set by Aleksandra Mirosław of Poland in August 2024, a 22.8-percent reduction.